AncyThomas-dev/Cybersecurity/Azure/readme.md

 SSH Key Generation

-Opened the command line and run `ssh-keygen` to create a new SSH key pair.
+Opened the command line and ran `ssh-keygen` to create a new SSH key pair.

 Ran `cat ~/.ssh/id_rsa.pub` to display my `id_rsa.pub` key: